 This is my Hildegard Tarot Spread sample reading:

-- How can I trust myself? – Strength: It’s OK to be confident, as well as kind to myself and others.
+- How can I trust myself? – Strength: It’s OK to be confident and powerful, as well as kind to myself and others.

-- How can I know God? – Death: By crucifying the ego.
-The old self must die.
+- How can I know God? – Death: Through ego mortification.
+The little self must die away to make room for the Higher Self.

 - What must I do to rekindle the Fire of Communion? – The Hierophant: Rely on tried and tested methods.
 Study St John of the Cross, Hildegard, St Francis, Theresa of Avila and other great saints.
-There is no need to reinvent the wheel.
+Seek out kindred spirits.
+Create a community if I cannot find one.

-- How can I embody Shekinah? – The Lovers: By committing fully to my spiritual path.
+- How can I embody Shekinah? – The Lovers: By committing fully to my spiritual path and embodying the Beloved.

 - How can I become a magnet for earthly abundance? – 2 of Pentacles: Expand into the physical realm and raise my ambitions for the sake of others if not for myself.